Product Design Using Generative Adversarial Network: Incorporating Consumer Preference and External Data: Introduction

-Another challenge lies in the cost of finding a scalable solution for incorporating consumer preferences and leveraging UGC data.
-The development of a generative AI algorithm may be costly and unaffordable for many companies.
-Training an algorithm also requires a large training dataset, which may not be available for small companies with limited internal data or start-up companies facing a ``cold-start" problem.
+Additionally, finding a scalable solution to integrate consumer preferences and leverage UGC data poses challenges.
+Developing a generative AI algorithm can be expensive, potentially unaffordable for many companies.
+Training such algorithms requires large datasets, which may be unavailable to small or startup companies facing a ``cold-start" problem.
+Furthermore, even after training, generating new designs can be costly due to the high time costs and prices of generative AI tools (see the literature review for a detailed discussion).

-Our study fills these gaps and addresses three key questions.
-(1) How can consumer preference information be incorporated into the product design process, and how can generative AI be guided to generate new designs that are appealing to consumers?
-(2) How can firms leverage the rich design and preference information contained in UGC during the design generation process, especially for firms facing ``cold-start" problems?
-(3) How can the generation process be automated in a systematic, scalable, and cost-efficient way?
+Our study addresses existing gaps by focusing on three key questions: (1) How can consumer preference information be integrated into the product design process to guide generative AI in creating appealing designs?
+(2) How can firms utilize the rich design and preference data in UGC during the design generation stage, particularly for those facing ``cold-start" issues?
+(3) How can the design generation process be automated systematically, scalably, and cost-effectively?